Shu244/Equivalent-Resistor/README.md

 ## Exporting

 > The genetic algorithm is independent and entirely contained in the *optimizer* package.
 The package can return a queue that holds information about the an equivalent resistor (like size and total resistance) as well as instructions on how to build the equivalent resistor.
 The instructions are represented in [Reverse Polish Notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation ).
+Please refer to the source code for more information.